wmutschl/mutschler.eu/content/linux/install-guides/fedora-post-install.md

 ---
-title: Things to do after installing Fedora Workstation 33 (Apps, Settings, and Tweaks)
+title: 'Fedora Workstation: Things to do after installation (Apps, Settings, and Tweaks)'
-linktitle: Fedora 33 apps-settings-tweaks
+#linktitle: Fedora apps-settings-tweaks
+summary: In the following I will go through my post installation steps on Fedora, i.e. which settings I choose and which apps I install and use.
 toc: true
 type: book
-date: "2020-11-04T00:00:00+01:00"
+#date: "2020-11-04T"
 draft: false

-# Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
-weight: 43
+weight: 12
 ---
 ***Please feel free to raise any comments or issues on the [website's Github repository](https://github.com/wmutschl/website-academic).
 Pull requests are very much appreciated.***